 Another thing that makes them popular is the reasonable price.
 There’s no denying that dynamic mics come in a range of prices, but if you need one that’s moderately priced, then choose this type.
 Additionally, these mics don’t rely on phantom power, not to mention that the upkeep isn’t too strenuous.
 If you wonder how they work, we’ll explain it a little bit.

 When a coil of wire is situated close to a magnet, an electrical current will be produced within the wire.
 This rule applies to the mechanics of a dynamic mic.
-The interaction between the coil and magnet results in the formation of audio signal.
+The interaction between the coil and magnet results in the formation of the audio signal.

-For those unaware, diaphragm exists in this mic just like that of a condenser mic.
+For those unaware, a diaphragm exists in this mic just like that of a condenser mic.
 However, the placement is different.
 In a dynamic mic, the membrane is placed over the coil.

-The constant movement of diaphragm due to changes in air pressure will move the coil.
+The constant movement of the diaphragm due to changes in air pressure will move the coil.
 This eventually triggers a current, which then travels to another part through the wires.

 In a ribbon mic, the role of the diaphragm is taken by a thin strip of metal.
 Not just that, it also doubles as the transducer, which helps increase sensitivity without sounding over the top.
 They’re up there with condenser mics in terms of sensitivity, but not to the point where they capture every sound.

 Ambient noise that would easily strike into a condenser tends to be muffled by a ribbon mic.
 Another interesting thing about ribbon mics is their polar pattern.
-They pick up sound from opposite sides, making them ideal for talk shows where the interviewer and respondent face each other.
+They pick up sounds from opposite sides, making them ideal for talk shows where the interviewer and respondent face each other.

 As the name suggests, a USB mic is a type of mic that requires a USB port for connection.
 They don’t differ much from other varieties.
 It’s the way they connect that makes them different.
 If you disassemble a USB mic, you’ll also see components like a diaphragm, a capsule, etc.